acnb/SlToPercentiler/README.md

 This script extracts laboratory measurements directly from the database of the Laboratory Information System [Swisslab](https://www.roche.de/diagnostics/systeme/it-loesungen/swisslab-laborinformationsystem.html#SWISSLAB-Laboratory-Information-System).
 It then calculates daily medians and transmits them to the Empower project via email for quality control purposes.
 This script currently only covers the "percentiler" and not the "flagger" part.

-Please contact Linda Thienpont if you want to participate in the Empower project.
+Please contact Linda Thienpont (linda.thienpont\<at\>ugent.be) of Thienpont & Stöckl Wissenschaftliches Consulting GbR if you want to participate in the Empower project.

 There are serveral publications from the Empower project that provide more in-depth information: